womanonrails/womanonrails.com/_i18n/en/_posts/2020-06-05-visual-studio-code.md

 When I was looking for a new tool, a new text editor, I search for something like Sublime Text.
 I wanted to have similar functionality, but faster than Sublime Text.
 Visual Studio Code is exactly that kind of tool.
 Let's check it:

 1. **I can split my editor to as many panels as I need** - this is a pretty cool feature.
 For me, two panels at the same time are enough.
 One is for code and one is for tests.
-This gives me the boost of productivity in my <a href="{{ site.baseurl }}/tdd-basic" title="How to work using TDD?">TDD flow</a>.
+This gives me the boost of productivity in my [TDD flow]({{site.baseurl}}/tdd-basic "How to work using TDD?").

 2. **VS Code in command line** - VS Code has its command-line interface (CLI), which allows you to customize how the editor is launched.
 You can have different VS Code workspaces prepared for different folders.
 Each time you work on a specific project, you have setups adjusted to what you do (open files, chosen language, explorer sidebar).
 This is something that allows me to save me time when I switch between projects.
 My favourites commands are: